 - o at the beginning of each session arriving on time, having ready everything needed for the lesson.
+NB you should always be in your classroom at 8:55 a.m. each morning.

 - listening carefully

-- following instructions
+- o following instructions

 - o helping each other when appropriate

 - o being quiet and sensible at all times